jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-65.md

 {{< img src="/graphics/physics/fig22b-66.jpg" alt="Figure 22b" >}}

-But nature easily corrects this according to the laws of motion by slightly deflecting the ecliptics of the first three vortices in the direction of the rotation of Vortex 4 IVX rotates.
+But nature easily corrects this according to the laws of motion by slightly deflecting the ecliptics of the first 3 vortices in the direction of the rotation of Vortex 4 IVX rotates.

 This results in them scraping against it not along the straight lines `EI`, `EV`, `EX`, but along the oblique lines `1I`, `2V`, `3X`, thereby fully harmonizing with its motion.